strdr4605/tum-web-lab1/README.md

 ## Fork this repo

-- Create a fork of this repo in your Github profile
+- Create a fork of this repo in your GitHub profile
-- Clone your forked repo on local machine
+- Clone your forked repo on the local machine

 ## Create your Resume page

-Create an HTML page that will represent your CV/Resume that you will send to your desired opened job position.
+Create an HTML page representing your CV/Resume that you will send to your desired opened job position.

 The page should have multiple sections:

-- Basic information such as: Name, Surname, contact details,
+- Basic information such as Name, Surname, contact details,
-- A personal or profesional description of 2-3 sentences, for example: "I enjoy drawing..., I aspire to become a specialized front-end programmer..."
+- A personal or professional description of 2-3 sentences, for example: "I enjoy drawing..., I aspire to become a specialized front-end programmer..."
 - Education (School, College)
   - For each point in education, add information about a favorite course or a pleasant memory.
 - Projects that you worked on.
-  - Link to the projects, technologies used.
+  - Link to the projects, and technologies used.
 - (Any other section you believe is necessary)

 Use HTML tags that you think are relevant.